zhuang-li/FactualSceneGraph/README.md

 ## Dataset
 ### FACTUAL Scene Graph dataset:
 FACTUAL Scene Graph dataset includes 40,369 instances.
-The scene graphs are converted from FACTUAL-MRs with the words in the graphs lemmatized.
+The scene graphs are converted from FACTUAL-MRs with the words in the predicates/relations of the graphs lemmatized.
 As we mentioned in the paper, there are several ways to convert the FACTUAL-MRs into scene graphs.
 Here is the collective way.
 ```angular2html
 data/factual_sg/factual_sg.csv
 ```